Cas Witucki

 Casimir "Slug" Leo Witucki (May 26, 1928 – April 19, 2015) was an American professional football guard in the National Football League (NFL) for the Washington Redskins.
-He played college football at Indiana University and was drafted in the 21st round of the 1950 NFL draft.
+He played college football at Indiana University and was selected in the 21st round of the 1950 NFL draft.

 Early life

 Witucki was born in South Bend, Indiana and attended Washington High School.
-While there, he played high school football as a guard on teams that went 14-1-4 in 1944 and 1945.
+While there, he played high school football as a guard on teams that went 14–1–4 in 1944 and 1945.
 He was awarded All-State honors and was chosen captain in 1945.

 College career

 Witucki attended and played college football at Indiana University in Bloomington.
 He was a four-year letterman and graduated in 1950.

 Professional career

-Witucki was drafted in the 21st round (266th overall) of the 1950 NFL draft by the Washington Redskins.
+Witucki was selected in the 21st round (266th overall) of the 1950 NFL draft by the Washington Redskins.
 He played for the Redskins in 1950 and 1951, and after military service, from 1953 to 1956.